helliott20/dmarc-analyser/docs/HELP_CENTER_GUIDE.md

 # Help Center Integration Guide

-This guide explains the comprehensive help center system integrated into the DMARC Analyzer application.
+This guide explains the comprehensive help center system integrated into the DMARC Analyser application.

 ## Overview